nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Expected: No flashcard is unfavourited from the list of flashcards and input text will turn red to signal an error.
         Result display will output the invalid command error message.

-    1. Other incorrect favourite commands to try: `unfav` and `unfav x` (where x is larger than the list size or x is a negative integer) <br>
+    1. Other incorrect unfavourite commands to try: `unfav` and `unfav x` (where x is larger than the list size or x is a negative integer) <br>
         Expected: Similar to test case iii.

 ### Finding flashcards